Good-Energy-Stories/good-energy/README.md

 Content is never stored locally.
 Data is always stored in Sanity's hosted Content Lake.
 This means you can make changes to local data schemas without changing any other existing content.

-To change a local data schema, find the `.js` file under `/studio/schemas`.
-Updating the schema file will trigger a reload of the local studio (which you've started by running `sanity start`).

 ### Testing

 To build your Studio for production locally, run the following command in the Studio project folder: